A cozy accommodation in Galway, Ireland.

 While the Connacht Hotel isn’t situated in the city centre, it’s still a fantastic place to stay.
 As I mentioned before, there’s free parking and you might save some money by staying a little outside of the city.
 However, it’s only a 30 minute walk into town or about a 5 minute drive.

-I highly recommend spending a day in Galway as it’s such a vibrant town to visit.
+I highly recommend spending a day or two in Galway as it’s such a vibrant town to visit.
 Street musicians, vegetarian restaurants, cobblestone streets, quaint shops, a charming university campus, a beautiful waterfront…Galway really has it all!

 BOOK YOUR STAY